-- (a) the accompanying financial statements and notes set out on pages 7 to 25 are in accordance with: - (i) Australian Accounting Standards and other mandatory professional reporting requirements and - (ii) present fairly the Fund's financial position as at 30 June 2020 and of its performance for the financial year ended on that date, - (b) the Fund has been conducted in accordance with its constituent Trust Deed dated 2 November 1972, as amended and in compliance with: - the requirements of the Superannuation Industry (Supervision) Act 1993 and Regulations; - applicable sections of the Corporations Act 2001 and Regulations; - the requirements under Section 13 of the Financial Sector (Collection of Data) Act 2001;

-during the year ended 30 June 2020, and

-(c) there are reasonable grounds to believe that the Fund will be able to pay its debts as and when they become due and payable.
+- 1. The accompanying financial statements and notes set out on pages 6 to 21 are in accordance with: - Australian Accounting Standards and other mandatory professional reporting requirements and: - present fairly the Fund's financial position as at 30 June 2021 and of its performance for the financial year ended on that date. - 2.
+The Fund has been conducted in accordance with its constituent Trustee Deed and the requirements of the Superannuation Industry (Supervision) Act 1993 and its accompanying Regulations; the relevant requirements of the Corporations Act 2001 and Regulations; the requirements under section 13 of the Financial Sector (Collection of Data) Act 2001, during the year ended 30 June 2021. - 3.
+There are reasonable grounds to believe that the Fund will be able to pay its debts as and when they become due and payable.

-Signed in accordance with a resolution of the Board of Directors of the Trustee Company Equity Trustees Superannuation Limited ABN 50 055 641 757.
+Signed in accordance with a resolution of the Board of Directors of Equity Trustees Superannuation Limited (ABN 50 055 641 757) as Trustee for Zurich Master Superannuation Fund.